agilliott/heygo/README.md

 [Material UI](https://mui.com/material-ui/getting-started/overview/) - this component library was chosen because it allows me to move quickly as I am familiar with it and many component library interfaces are similar.
 It uses emotion for styling which is very diverse and has a good range of components and icons build with a11y in mind.

-[Axios](https://axios-http.com/docs/intro) - for a nicer interface for requests than vanilla.
+[Axios](https://axios-http.com/docs/intro) - for a nicer interface for requests than vanilla and we can use `axios-mock-adapter` for easy mocking in unit tests.

 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - amazing library for writing tests from the perspective of your users not a machine.
 This means you are always testing for a11y as you go and allows you to directly map requirements and user stories to tests.]